 Team roping is the only team event in rodeo.
 Like tie-down roping and saddle bronc riding, team roping grew out of the ranch chores of the past.
 Larger cattle would have to be immobilized for branding and doctoring by two ropers due to their strength and size.
-Today, team roping is a timed event that relies on the cooperation and skill of the cowboys and their horses.
+Today, team roping is a timed competition that relies on the cooperation and skill of the cowboys and their horses.

 The two cowboys involved in team roping have unique goals.
 The first, known as the header, does just what the name implies and ropes the head of the cattle.
 The other cowboy, known as the heeler, ropes the heels or legs.